 There are no strict rules when it comes to this topic, so your best course of action would be to simply play around with your training frequency and see what happens.
 Sure, you will also need to take a look at your training volume – how many reps and sets you’re doing – and at your training intensity – how heavy you go.

-Most of the times, when you’re training high intensity you will need between 5 and 7 days to recover.
+Most of the times, when you’re training high intensity, you will need between five 5 and seven days to recover.

 #8 Work on other areas of your chest